username-catcat/Reality-of-Games/README.md

-# beyond-the-code
+# beyond-the-thicket
-Ветка, на которой на которой висит код проекта "beyond the thicket" и всё что с ним связано
+a branch for "beyond the thicket" project and everything related to it